 On our actual anniversary, we drove up to Yosemite National Park, which is only an hour and a half away (blog post coming soon!) to enjoy some wildlife and hiking.

-I hope you enjoyed this post and eventually make your way to Mammoth to get some fresh air!
+I hope you liked this post and eventually make your way to Mammoth to get some air!
 Leave a comment if you have any questions about our Mammoth experience!